olistic/warriorjs/docs/play/general-tips.md

 - **If you can't keep your health up, be sure to rest when no enemy is around** (while keeping an eye on your health).
-Also, try to use far-ranged weapons whenever possible (such as the bow in the beginner tower).
+Also, try to use far-ranged weapons whenever possible (such as the bow in the "Baby Steps" tower).

 - **Senses are cheap, so use them liberally.** Store the sensed information to help you better determine what actions to take in the future.

 - **If you're aiming for points, remember to sweep the area.** Even if you're close to the stairs, don't go in until you've gotten everything (if you have the health).
-Use far-ranged senses (such as "look" and "listen" in the beginner tower) to determine if there are any enemies left.
+Use far-ranged senses (such as "look" and "listen" in the "Baby Steps" tower) to determine if there are any enemies left.